build-on-aws/content/essentials/security/index.md

 ### What is Cloud Security?

 What is cloud security?
 Much like the traditional security you find in on-premises networks, cloud security involves the practice of building secure, high-performing, resilient, and efficient infrastructure for your applications.
-Cloud security involves the implementation of controls designed to prevent attack as well as controls to detect, respond, and remediate should the need be.
+Cloud security involves the implementation of controls designed to prevent unathorized access as well as controls to detect, respond, and remediate should the need be.
 Cloud Security can involve a mix of Network and Infrastructure security, Host and Endpoint Security, Data Protection and Encryption, Identity Management, Application Security, and Logging, Monitoring and Threat Detection.
 Cloud Security is not a single thing, but rather a practice that makes use of tools and techniques to protect an organizations data, resources, and processes.

 ## What is the Shared Responsibility Model?